This is how we're opening up the universe to the blind

 Breaking down barriers for blind and partially sighted people

-In December, astronomers from the universities of Newcastle and Portsmouth are launching a pioneering project to allow blind and partially sighted adults and children to ‘hear’ the universe for themselves.
+In December 2021, astronomers from the universities of Newcastle and Portsmouth launched a pioneering project to allow blind and partially sighted adults and children to ‘hear’ the universe for themselves.

 Created and directed by Newcastle University’s Dr Chris Harrison, Audio Universe: Tour of the Solar System is a sound-based educational astronomy show to make learning about the Universe a more immersive and inclusive experience for all.